 - Reviews that contain any type of information (price, availability, etc.) on alternative products.

 - Reviews that contain vague information and don’t address the details about the product.

-You can also extend you hunt for the fake reviews by checking the reviewer “Helpful votes”, “Reviewer ranking”, and “See all my reviews”.
+You can also extend your hunt for the fake reviews by checking the reviewer “Helpful votes”, “Reviewer ranking”, and “See all my reviews”.
 If the reviewer has posted just a few reviews, all of which are negative and inappropriate, chances are that they have a hidden agenda.

 There is one more trick that you can pull out of your sleeve.
-Before you start working on negative review amendment, you have to check whether the reviewer actually got the product.
+Before you start working on a negative review amendment, you have to check whether the reviewer actually got the product.
 You can check this by taking a quick look just under the review title.
 If there is a “Verified Purchase” tag, it means that the reviewer got the product.

 Now, let’s see what are the most efficient ways to deal with negative reviews on Amazon.

 Ask Amazon to Delete the Negative Review